yt-project/yt/doc/source/help/index.rst

 .. _asking-for-help:

-What to Do If You Run into Problems
+What to do if you run into problems
 ===================================

 If you run into problems with yt, there are a number of steps to follow